USS Constitution: 1934 return to Boston

 With limited funds available, she experienced more deterioration over the years, and items began to disappear from the ship as souvenir hunters picked away at the more portable objects.
 Constitution and were recommissioned in 1940 at the request of President Franklin Roosevelt.

-In early 1941, Constitution was assigned the hull classification symbol IX-21 and began to serve as a brig for officers awaiting court-martial.
+Constitution was assigned the hull classification symbol IX-21.
+In early 1941, she began to serve as a brig for officers awaiting court-martial.

-The United States Postal Service issued a stamp commemorating Constitution in 1947, and an Act of Congress in 1954 made the Secretary of the Navy responsible for her upkeep.
+The United States Postal Service issued a stamp commemorating Constitution in 1947.
+An Act of Congress in 1954 made the Secretary of the Navy responsible for her upkeep.
+Under this legislation, Constitution was required to remain in Boston.
+On 19 December 1960, the United States Department of the Interior designated Constitution a National Historic Landmark.
+In December 1963, Constitution was docked at Charlestown for four months of repairs.

-After World War II, Constitution remained at her berth in the Boston Navy Yard and was open to the public free of charge.
-She remained in commission and was an assigned a commanding officer and a crew of about 30 sailors to perform maintenance and provide guided tours to visitors.
-At some point, the tradition of having an annual turn around cruise on July 4 was established.
-The purpose of the turn around cruise was to give equal weather to each side of the ship.

 Restoration

 In 1970, another survey was performed on her condition, finding that repairs were required but not as extensively as needed in the 1920s.
 The US Navy determined that a commander was required as commanding officer—typically someone with about 20 years of seniority; this would ensure the experience to organize the maintenance that she required.
-Funds were approved in 1972 for her restoration, and she entered dry dock in April 1973, remaining until April 1974.
+Funds were approved in 1972 for her restoration.
+She entered dry dock in April 1973, remaining until April 1974.
 During this period, large quantities of red oak were removed and replaced.
 The red oak had been added in the 1950s as an experiment to see if it would be more durable than the live oak, but it had mostly rotted away by 1970.
+Constitution again began receiving visitors in 1975.